mesonbuild/meson/docs/markdown/Reference-manual.md

-  positional argument compiles and links, you can specify external dependencies to use with `dependencies` keyword argument, `code` can be either a string containing source code or a `file` object pointing to the source code.
+  positional argument compiles and links, you can specify external dependencies to use with `dependencies` keyword argument, `code` can be either a string containing source code or a `file` object pointing to the source code.  *Since 0.60.0*, if the `file` object's suffix does not match the compiler object's language, the compiler corresponding to the suffix is used to compile the source, while the target of the `links` method is used to link the resulting object file.

 - `run(code)`: attempts to compile and execute the given code fragment, returns a run result object, you can specify external dependencies